TeamRegio/EpiRegioDB/docs/ApplicationScenario.rst

   :alt: Region Query

 **Step 3:** Click the bottom *Functional enrichment analysis g:Profiler* in the upper left corner, to perform a GO term enrichment analysis using g:Profiler (default parameters) of the resulting REMs.
 Notice, if the resulting genes are more than 90, the maximal possible length of an url is exceed.
-Therefore the first *90* genes are considered.
+Therefore, the first *90* genes are considered.

 .. image:: ./images/AS_RegionQuery2.png
   :width: 400